By John Turney

 Ray Brown of the Falcons, then the Saints wore this mask most of his career.
 We are not sure if it was the result of an injury and then him taking a liking to the mask, but unless he had a jaw injury for many years, it's likely he liked the extra protection.

-Again, thanks to Jose P for this one.
-It is hard to see, but it is similar to the one above but on a NOP mask.
+It is hard to see, but.
+Clarence Duren is in a mask similar to the one above but on a NOP mask

 Kurt Warner wore this extended mask to protect his throat in 2001: